milador/RaspberryPi-Joystick/32_Buttons_Joystick/README.md

   3. Connect your raspberry pi to a monitor through HDMI cable and a mice and keyboard.
 This step is required to install the necessary code and make Rpi act as a virtual joystick device.
 You can also use SSH and skip this step.

+Note: Make sure the USB cable is connected to host before running the codes or you may get 108 error.

 # Software requirements